-The technical term Strabismus is often called a number of different things such as lazy eye or cross-eyed.
-Strabismus is the name for when the eyes don't both align together.
-One eye may be every so slightly out of alignment that is not even cosmetically noticeable.
+The technical term Strabismus is the name for when the eyes don’t both align together perfectly.
+Strabismus is often referred to by a number of different names such as lazy eye or cross-eyed.
+One eye may be ever so slightly out of alignment that is not even cosmetically noticeable.
 Alternatively, Strabismus may even simply manifest as the child squinting at times.
-Strabismus will definitely reduce your child's ability to see, read, and learn properly.
+Strabismus will definitely reduce your child’s ability to see, read, and learn properly.
 Once diagnosed, treatment is generally simple and effective.
 It may involve special corrections in their glasses, eye patching and/or other training devices to strengthen the eyes.

 Call Our Tampa Optometrist Today!

 Making sure your child gets their routine annual eye exams is important; but, be on the lookout for vision problems in between those exams.
 Skipping an exam may lead to the child not being able to see well; and, that can dramatically affect their school and overall quality of life.
 If you’re ready to see a professional optometrist in the Tampa area, you can conveniently set up an appointment with Dr. Weil online.
 The difference in confidence, attitude, and success in school when a child is treated for pediatric vision problems is like night and day.